-Lemon Almond Tea Cakes + A KitchenAid Spring Baking Giveaway!!
+Lemon Almond Tea Cakes

 The hubs and I are moving this week from a two-bedroom apartment to a 4-bedroom house.
-We are going to be living in a house for the first time since we’ve been dating/engaged/married (5 years!!) and it is all kind of exciting (even though we are renting)!!
+We are going to be living in a house for the first time since we’ve been dating/engaged/married (5 years!!) and it is all kinds of exciting (even though we are renting)!!

 The not-so-exciting part is the packing.
-We’ve outgrown our little two bedroom apartment (and by we I mean all my junk) and our apartment is all kinds of chaos right now with boxes everywhere and my kitchen is in disarray.
+We’ve outgrown our little two bedroom apartment (and by we I mean all my junk) and our apartment is in chaos right now with boxes everywhere and my kitchen is in disarray.
 I am insisting the kitchen is the last thing we pack but he was on my tails to get things boxed up this past weekend, especially my gazillion baking pans and cakes stands.
 I do not mess around with my baking equipment and he knows he can’t touch them without supervision.
 I promise I will have them packed up by the time the movers arrive on Wednesday (pinkie-swear!).